vpanjganj/blackjack/README.md

 cd blackjack
 ```

-If you just want to start a new project without the Blackjack commit history then you can do:
+To start a new project without the Blackjack commit history you can do:

 ```bash
 git clone --depth=1 https://github.com/vpanjganj/blackjack <your-project-name>